cons0le7/peepler-iSH/README.md

 An osint tool for people searches in over 9+ countries including Canada, USA, and India.

+* This fork is a modified version made for compatibility with iSH shell on iOS *

 ## ✨ Features

 *   **Multi-Country Support:** Search for individuals across 9+ countries.